mikeal/ZDAG/README.md

 data structure.

-ZDAG hands you a compression engine for you to structure your data into for compression rates far beyond what a generic algorithm can give you because you can shape your data to fit.
+ZDAG hands you a compression engine for you to structure your data into for compression rates far beyond what just a generic string compression algorithm can give you because you can shape your data to fit.

 ZDAG offers you:

-* A compression table to de-duplicate string values, byte values, links and map keys.
+* A compression table to de-duplicate string values, byte values, [links](#Linking) and map keys.
 * De-tokenization of well typed maps and lists.
 * ZDAG-DEFLATE variant applies additional deflate compression